 A. Jesus has the freedom you fight for:

 Someone said teens believe in communism because they are heartless.
 Men believe in communism because they are headless.
 Jesus has the freedom the communists fight for so much, (Matthew 11:28)

 B. Jesus is calling you to serve him:

 William Seymour was the son of a former slave.
 In 1906 he joined the ranks in history as the initiator of the ANZUS Street Revival.
 Education matters.
 But it cannot keep God from using you.
-God qualifies the people he call, (1 Corinthians 1:27) He will use you beyond the wildest dreams.
+God qualifies the people he calls, (1 Corinthians 1:27) He will use you beyond the wildest dreams.

 3. He is aware of your struggles:

 God is aware of the struggles and the injustice we face at work because he himself was falsely accused and oppressed.
-But he will set us free, if we patiently wait for him, (Isaiah 40:31)
+But he will set us free if we patiently wait for him, (Isaiah 40:31)

 (If this sermon was helpful to you please consider leaving your feedback in the comments section at the bottom.
 It would be a great encouragement to me personally.)